|Alberta Wild Rose (Prickly Rose)|

 Manitoba Maple is a fast growing tree with great fall color.
 These trees are typically grown as feature or shade trees on larger properties and acreages.
 Manitoba maples are cold hardy and tolerant of a wide range of soil moisture conditions... more

-Martin Saskatoon is a hardy prairie plant.
+Martin Saskatoon is a prairie hardy shrub.
 The berries have a large size and a delicious taste.
 This species has consistent yield, making it great for both orchards and small gardens.
 The berries ripen uniformly, making them convenient for machine harvesting... more

 |Northline Saskatoon (Serviceberry)|